c 2008, Niels Elgaard Larsen

 Diocletian's Palace

-Diocletian's Palace covers 30,000 square meters within walls that are 170 to 200 meters on each side, the scale representing what an emperor's retirement required.
-Diocletian abdicated in 305 CE - the first Roman emperor to voluntarily give up power - and retired to this palace where he grew cabbages until his death.
-The palace's transformation from imperial residence to medieval city began when refugees from Salona, destroyed by Slavic raiders in the 7th century, occupied its protective walls.
+Diocletian's Palace covers 30,000 square meters, its walls stretching 170 to 200 meters on each side.
+Such scale tells you what an emperor's retirement required.
+In 305 CE, Diocletian became the first Roman emperor to voluntarily give up power.
+He withdrew here and grew cabbages until he died.
+Centuries later, when Slavic raiders destroyed nearby Salona in the 7th century, refugees flooded into the palace's protective walls and began transforming an imperial residence into a medieval city.

 The Riva